Creating a

 Community

-This acoustic platform was developed by the BC Hydrophone Network (BCHN), a collaboration between First Nation communities and NGO’s.
+The WhaleSound acoustic data and education platform was developed by the BC Hydrophone Network (BCHN) collaboration of Indigenous communities, NGOs, and conservation minded individuals.

 Technology